Probiotics and Acne – A Holistic Approach to Acne Treatment

 Dosage: for the first week (7 days): 1 capsule, 2 times a day.

-The two preparations should be taken together.
-For optimal effect, it is recommended to use the products for at least 21 days.
-The set helps cleanse the body, regain energy and better well-being.
+The products should be taken together.
+For optimal results, it is recommended to use the products for a minimum of 21 days.
+The set helps cleanse the body, regain energy, and improve well-being.

 2. Rebuilding the intestinal bacterial flora.

-Probiotics with Narine bacteria are highly effective in rebuilding intestinal flora.
-Narum Fast contains Narine bacteria and a metabiotic, while Narum forte contains non-pathogenic E.coli bacteria.
+Probiotics with Narine bacteria are highly effective in restoring intestinal flora.
+Narum Fast contains Narine bacteria and a metabiotic, while Narum Forte contains non-pathogenic E. coli bacteria.

 Use:

-Stage I: Narum Fast until the end of the packages,
+Stage I: Narum Fast until the end of the packaging,

-Stage II: Narum Forte until the end of the packages,
+Stage II: Narum Forte until the end of the packaging,

-Stage III: Narum Plus until the end of the packages.
+Stage III: Narum Plus until the end of the packaging.

-Dosage for adults and children over 12 years of age:
+Dosage for adults and children over 12 years:

 • Narum Fast - 2 capsules 3 times a day, 15-20 minutes before a meal,